prodriguezdefino/dataflow-bq-http-enrichment/README.md

-# Dataflow BigQuery to HTTP to BigQuery Pipeline
+# BigQuery data enrichment using Dataflow

 This project demonstrates a data processing pipeline on Google Cloud Platform that reads data from BigQuery, enriches it by calling an HTTP endpoint, and writes the results back to BigQuery.